johnx25bd/os-technical-showcase/README.md

 - The OS Data Hub, Open MasterMap Implementation Plan and Public Sector Geospatial Agreement
 - Why it matters: making it easier and cheaper (free-er) to access OS data
 - Goal: to unlock economic value of OS location data
+- Mention pricing and restrictions, and how to find more information.

 ### How They Work